EnglishFrench

 If any suspicious circumstances are surrounding the death, it may take ten to fifteen days to bring your loved one home.
 In some cases, repatriation can take as much as three months.

-The amount of time it takes to bring the body home will also depend on the country involved.
+The time it takes to bring the body home will also depend on the country involved.
 Certain countries have much more “red tape” than others.
-It’s important to check with the local authorities, or your repatriation service provider, to see exactly how long the process will take.
+It’s important to check with the local authorities or your repatriation service provider to see exactly how long the process will take.

 Step 1: Contact the Local Authorities

 The first step in getting a body back home is to contact the local authorities.
 In this particular case, we’re talking about contacting the U.S. government.
-The U.S. Federal government is rather large, so it can be a challenge determining who exactly you need to talk to.
+The U.S. Federal government is rather large, so it can be a challenge to determine who exactly you need to talk to.

-You may want to make your first phone call to the U.S. Embassy office for your home country.
-Your embassy will specialize in relations between your country and the U.S. on a wide variety of subjects.
-The death of their citizens would most likely be something they would handle.
+You may want to make your first phone call to the U.S. Embassy office in your home country.
+The U.S. embassy specializes in relations between your country and the U.S. on a wide variety of subjects.
+Chances are that they could provide you with the necessary information or point you to the right local authority to talk to in your country.

 It’s easy to see how the repatriation process can get complex.
 If you’re working with a repatriation service provider, they may be able to manage this process for you much more easily.